-Of the 28 players selected, all but three made their way to the top through the ranks of an EFL club, or made their professional debut in either the EFL or League Cup.
+Of the 23 players in the squad, all but three made their way to the top through the ranks of an EFL club, or made their professional debut in either the EFL or League Cup.

-The EFL are delighted to see these players progress into seasoned internationals, and we wish Gareth Southgate and his side every success in Russia.
+The EFL are delighted to see these players progress into seasoned internationals, and we continue to wish Gareth Southgate and his side every success in Russia.
+Bring it home!